logzio/logz-docs/README.md

 Some notes:

-* Leave a blank line between blocks.
+* Leave a blank line between text blocks.
 * Indents are two spaces (not tabs).
-To nest blocks in a list, add another indent.
+To nest blocks in a list, indent twice (four spaces).
 This keeps nested items from breaking a list.
 * You _can_ put Markdown formatting in an HTML container, but please preview your code locally to make sure nothing unexpected is happening with the HTML conversion.

 ### Headings

+* Use `##` through `#####` (h2 through h5) for normal headings.
+* Use `######` (h6) to introduce procedures and how-tos.
 * Our template reserves `#` (h1) for page titles.
 Don't use.
-* Use `##` through `#####` (h2 through h5) for normal headings.
-* Use `######` (h6) to introduce procedures and how-tos.

 ### Procedures